orientechnologies/orientdb-docs/fiveminute/java-3.md

 # OrientDB for Java Developers in Five Minutes

-In the [previous step](java-2.md) you created your Java applicaiton scaffolding in IntelliJ Idea, now it's time to create a Java class that connects to the database and does basic operations
+In the [previous step](java-2.md) you created your Java application scaffolding in IntelliJ Idea, now it's time to create a Java class that connects to the database and does basic operations

 We will write a very simple applicaiton with two classes: